The Lila Acheson Wallace School of Community Service and Public Affairs (CSPA)

 Department of Planning, Public Policy and Management

 The Department of Planning, Public Policy and Management was officially established in 1982.
 PPPM was created from the merger of the Wallace School of Community Service and Public Affairs (CSPA) and the Department of Urban and Regional Planning.
-The new Department was located in the School of Architecture and Allied Arts to form PPPM.
+The new Department was located in the then School of Architecture and Allied Arts (now College of Design) to form PPPM.
 The new department was authorized to offer the University's accredited professional master's degrees in urban planning and in public affairs as well as the BA/BS in planning, public policy and management.